I Tried an AI Art Generator and Here’s What I Learned

 Out of curiosity, I thought I’d try an art generator or two and see what all the fuss was about.
-While a few generators cost a great deal of money, I didn’t feel like investing in a program that could be problematic for my fellow artists, so I picked a couple of free to use generators: Night Cafe and Dream by Wombo.
+A few generators cost money, but I didn’t feel like investing in something that could be problematic for artists.
+So, I picked a couple of free to use generators: Night Cafe and Dream by Wombo.

 After about an hour of experimentation, I learned a few things and thought I’d share them with you today.